omotoshogyro/omotoshogyro/README.md

 ## 🚧 Native features embedded into applications i have built-

-- WidetKit -- for Live Widgets
+- WidgetKit -- for Live Widgets
 - Expo Module Core for Custom Vibration Haptics
 - Expo-Apple-Targets -- For Live Activities
 - StoreKit - To test Revenuecat payment integration when the payment info is still in review on App Store